Logo

 Common Errors to Avoid

-The missingtitleattribute leaves screen reader users with no context about the iframe's purpose or content.
+The missing title attribute leaves screen reader users with no context about the iframe's purpose or content.

-Generic or Vague Title:
+1. Generic or Vague Title:

 A generic title like "Frame" does not provide meaningful information, making it harder for users to understand the iframe's purpose.

-Duplicate Titles for Multiple Frames:
+1. Duplicate Titles for Multiple Frames:

 Duplicate titles ("Content Section") create confusion for screen reader users when navigating multiple frames.

-Overly Long or Complex Title:
+1. Overly Long or Complex Title:

 The title is unnecessarily long, making it cumbersome for screen reader users to understand quickly.

-Title Does Not Reflect Content:
+1. Title Does Not Reflect Content:

 The title inaccurately describes the iframe content, leading to confusion for screen reader users.